X-on/surgeryconnect-patient-api-docs/source/includes/_calls.md

 Call-ID: 843817637684230@998sdasdh09
 CSeq: 1826 REGISTER
 Contact: <sip:+447777123456@x-onsip.net;
-  pn-prid=c1a21fce-8660-4c69-a98d-820a50154f93>;
+  pn-provider=xon;
-  +sip.pnsreg
+  pn-prid=c1a21fce-8660-4c69-a98d-820a50154f93>
 Expires: 7200
 Content-Length: 0
 ```

 > Note the `pn-prid=c1a21fce-8660-4c69-a98d-820a50154f93` field in the `Contact` header - this Push Resource ID (PRID) value is the same as `userDeviceId`, and is used by the SIP proxy to associate SIP registration records with a push-capable device.
+The `pn-provider=xon` field is also specified to tell the SIP proxy to use the X-on push notification service.

 This endpoint causes the following sequence of events: